shabaazsm94/portfolio/README.md

 ## 🚀 About Me
 I'm a Technical Consultant / Java Developer...
-I love to code and explore new things, i always wanted to create my own websote for so long and this is just a stepping stone.
+I love to code and explore new things, i always wanted to create my own website for so long and this is just a stepping stone.

 ## Tech Stack

-**Language:** HTML, CSS, javascript
+**Language:** Core JAVA, HTML, CSS, javascript **Database** MYSQL, Oracle DB

 **Server:** Github Pages